phlowers/mechaphlowers/docs/user_guide/ug_input.md

 ## Cable

-This paragraph describes the format of the input data needed about the cable properties in mechaphlowers.
+This paragraph describes the input data and the associated format needed about the cable properties in mechaphlowers.

 A Cable is described using the following data: